Conductor Arvo Volmer directs the

-this November Carl's piano trio, "The Village", will be played by pianist
+Carl's piano trio, "The Village", was played by pianist

 Jayson Gillham with Dimity Hall (violin) and Julian Smiles (cello).